TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/adding-applications/_index.md

 Next, see [Adding Integrations]({{< ref "/integrations/adding-integrations" >}}) to proceed with using the built-in [MQTT Server]({{< ref "/integrations/mqtt" >}}) and [HTTP Webhooks]({{< ref "/integrations/webhooks" >}}) for receiving uplink and sending downlink traffic.

 End devices are also created within applications.
 See [Adding Devices]({{< ref "/devices/adding-devices" >}}) for more information.

+## Payload Encryption and Decryption

+LoRaWAN frames are encrypted and decrypted on the application layer using the AppSKey by default.

+Once the application is created, you can update your application settings to skip uplink payload decryption and downlink payload encryption.
+This will cause the Application Server to forward messages to integrations without any processing, for example it will neglect [payload formatters]({{< ref "/integrations/payload-formatters" >}}), meaning the integrations will be responsible for decrypting uplink messages in order to understand them.
+Also, scheduling downlinks from {{% tts %}} will be restricted, as it is expected for downlinks in that case to be scheduled from integrations.

+To configure this setting, navigate to your applications's **General settings** tab in the Console and check the **Enabled** box under **Skip payload encryption and decryption** section.

+{{< figure src="skip-payload-crypto.png" alt="Skip payload encryption and decryption" >}}